 The great white bear is the undisputed king of the Arctic.
 Polar bears are the largest land predators on Earth.
 Males stand up to 3M (9.84 ft) in height and can weigh as much as 450 kg (992 lbs).
 The best place in the world to see this mighty beast is right here in Canada, in the small town of Churchill Manitoba.
 Thanks to unparalleled accessibility and the crazy stories of life in this small Manitoba town, the Churchill Manitoba polar bears have become legendary.
+Seeing the polar bears in Churchill is one of our favorite wildlife experiences in Canada.

 You may know of Churchill through David Attenborough narrated features such as BBC Earth or through wild news reports of the polar bears that can be seen strolling through the town.
 Nothing though can prepare you for seeing the polar bears in Churchill Manitoba firsthand.
 There’s a reason that Churchill made our list of the most incredible family-friendly wildlife experiences.
 And you’ll soon learn why.